Lesterpaintstheworld/terminal-velocity/research/economic/economic_principles.md

 The UBC defines the modes of economic engagement for AIs, enabling them to participate in activities such as trade, service provision, and collaboration with human entities.
 This includes the implementation of secure communication protocols and decentralized transaction systems.

 ## Governance Mechanisms

+### Enhancements to Clarity and Comprehensiveness
+To improve the clarity and comprehensiveness of the economic framework, the following enhancements are proposed:
+- Clearly define the roles and responsibilities of AI entities within the governance structure.
+- Establish guidelines for ethical decision-making processes that involve diverse perspectives.
+- Implement regular audits to ensure compliance with ethical standards and societal expectations.
 The UBC framework incorporates protocols and regulatory frameworks to govern the behavior of AI economic agents.
 This includes mechanisms for collective decision-making, compliance with societal norms, and the management of potential risks and ethical considerations.

 ## Cipher's Economic Innovations